onlabsorg/stilo/docs/cli.md

 By default, the raw documents are served at `/docs/path/to/doc` and rendered documents are served at `/#/path/to/doc`.

+## olojs commands
+Prints the list of the available custom commands, i.e. the commands you can execute via `olojs run <command>`.

 ## olojs install &lt;plugin-name&gt;